Yes, Indians do need a visa for chile as well. Are you surprised?

-They replied within a day that the interview has been canceled as I have all other visas.
-The status was soon changed to ‘Payable’.
-Now I didn’t know what this meant.
-I wrote to them multiple times for an explanation but no response.
+With the lack of resources available back in 2016, I didn’t know what this meant.
+I wrote to them multiple times for an explanation but received no response this time.
 Their phone always ends in voicemail which never gets answered.
 I eventually booked my tickets for Delhi when I couldn’t wait any longer.
 I received a response the day I was traveling to Delhi.

 They were really helpful at the embassy though.
 One of the best embassy experiences I had in India.
 As soon as my online application was verified (I had carried a hardcopy), I was given a demand draft slip.
 Had I been able to return with the DD same day, they would have stamped my passport the same day.
+Unfortuantely, I couldn’t.

 The only issue was getting that DD done as the country was going through a very difficult time with the announcement of demonetization.
 I was backpacking so did not have a cheque book with me and the cash withdrawal limit was much lesser than what I needed.
 Also, people had been queueing in banks since days, There was no cash in any of the ATMs I went to.
 And I did go to quite a lot of them from one end of the city to the other.
 There was no way I could get the required amount.

 A friend who works in a bank helped me out otherwise I don’t think I would have been able to enter Chile at all as attaining Chile Visa for Indians outside the country of residence can be a challenge.

 Eventually, everything turned out well and I had all the Visas I was hoping to get minus Uruguay (I eventually didn’t go to that country).